30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 Do I need expensive equipment to record a video resume?

 No. A modern smartphone in a well-lit room produces a perfectly acceptable 30-second video resume.
-Most CazVid users record on the CazVid mobile app, which handles framing, audio, and upload in one tap.
+Most CazVid users record on the mobile app, which handles framing, audio, and upload in one tap.

 Will a video resume hurt my chances if I am shy on camera?